-Understanding the true definition of agility is even more critical today, when we’re faced with mandatory remote environments, impacts from a sudden pandemic, and a host of other factors.
-For the sake of clarity, let’s explore some of the differences in the way that Lean Agile is different for the Enterprise than for Delivery/Project Management.
+Understanding the true definition of Lean Agility is more critical today than ever before.
+This is due to obstacles such as mandatory remote environments, impacts from a sudden pandemic, and a host of other factors.
+For the sake of clarity, let’s explore some of the differences in the way that Lean-Agile is different for the Enterprise than for Delivery/Project Management.

 Difference #1: Identify Value

-Value in the Delivery/Project world is very focused on what will help a customer today.
+The value in the Delivery/Project world is highly focused on what will help a customer today.
 Enterprise Agility creates a focus on the value of work at a higher level – considering things like total cost of ownership and long-term strategy.
-With Enterprise Agility, there needs to be a balance between what is valuable to the Customer, the Business and to Stakeholders.
-This balance is much more difficult than identifying what the value is directly to a paying customer, because there are so many more “voices” of the customer.
+With Enterprise Agility, there needs to be a balance between what is valuable to the Customer, the Business, and Stakeholders.
+This balance is much more difficult than identifying what the value is direct to a paying customer because there are so many more “voices” of the customer.

 Customer examples include:

 After identifying the Customer, Business, and Stakeholder value, the organizational structure and culture can begin to take shape.
 This starts with Value Stream Mapping for both external and internal customers.
 Using this Value Stream Mapping exercise, the organization can begin to align the Organizational or Business Capabilities (cross-functional people, processes, and tools), needed to meet the desired value and outcome.

 Difference #3: Create Flow

 Flow comes from Systems thinking and defines a continuous or sustainable stream of work or demand.
 Agility Program Management practices focus on the efficient flow of work from strategic planning to completion.
 However, the Lean-Agile approach to Business Agility focuses on the flow determined by the demand of both the internal and external customer.
 Organizational Structure, Culture, and Capabilities are all part of the enterprise system and affect the flow at this level.